-Rama, who was briefly married two decades ago, now lives with her partner…and her son.
+Rama, who has briefly married two decades ago, now lives with her partner…and her son.

 Asha, 60, a lesbian, who divorced her husband two decades ago, lives happily with her partner and her two grownup daughters.
-Not single, but made an unequivocal sexual choice.
+Not single, but made a clear sexual choice.